Who was Anna Comnena?

-When her father Alexios died in 1118, Anna was thirty-five years old, and eager to rule, but John took power.
+When her father Alexios died in 1118, Anna was thirty-five years old, and eager to rule, but her younger brother John took power instead.
 Anna was furious.
 She and her husband apparently tried to kill her brother John at their father’s funeral, and when that failed tried to raise an army to fight John.
 When all this failed, she quietly raised her four children, but she never stopped being angry.

 Anna spent the rest of her life finishing a long, detailed history of her father’s reign that her husband had started, imitating the style of Thucydides and Xenophon.
 Anna’s main goal was to show that she, and not her brother, should have inherited power.
 But she also produced an accurate and insightful account of the Byzantine view of the First Crusade.